BasicWolf/zblog/src/content/articles/2020_07_18_python_and_dependency_injection.rst

 Dependencies through the eye of the Python
 ------------------------------------------

-Getting back to programming and Python - what is a dependency?
+In terms of software development,
-*A dependency is an object, that another object requires.* [1]_
+*a dependency is an object, that another object requires.* [1]_

-Let's have at an example function which sends an alert via a messaging bus:
+Let's have a look at an example function which sends an alert via a messaging bus:

 .. code-block:: python